 Section 3.
 The President, Vice-President, Secretary and Treasurer shall be elected at the annual meeting of the Association and shall take office upon conclusion of the meeting.
-The President and the Vice-President shall be elected for a one-year term of office and neither may be re-elected to succeed himself in the same office, unless such officer is filling the unexpired term of an officer previously elected to such office.
-The Secretary and the Treasurer shall be elected for a one-year term of office and may be re-elected for not more than four additional terms.
+The may be re-elected to succeed himself in the same office, unless such officer is filling the unexpired term of an officer previously elected to such office.
+The Secretary and the than four additional terms.